curl/everything-curl/protocols/network.md

 the host with that name has so that it can contact it.

 Converting the name to an IP address is called 'name resolving'.
-The name is "resolved" to one or a set of addresses.
-This is usually done by a "DNS server", DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
+The name is *resolved* to one or a set of addresses.
+This is usually done by a *DNS server*, DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
 The computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.